econominhas/backend/README.md

-# M0ney42 - Expenses Tracker
+# Econominhas - Expenses Tracker

 An app to track your finances and check if you are spending within your budget.